-Sometimes if you are a new pet bird owner, you may be nervous of handling your bird or even catching it, as you may be scared you will hurt it.
-You obviously want to know how to care for your pet bird.
+Sometimes if you are a new pet bird owner, you may be nervous about handling your bird or even catching it, as you may be scared you will hurt it or even squash it.
+You obviously want to know how to care for your pet bird, as well as the correct way to hold and catch your cockatiel.

 How To Hold Your Cockatiel